 If you are an IT Security executive or senior leader your entire job is to serve and protect your peers and their teams.
 They will not respond well if you just bring them problems.
 Your primary deliverable is elevated security for them, your internal customers.
 If your message is focused on protecting and helping other teams succeed, it will go a long way to gaining buy-in.
 Make sure they understand that when your team finds things like vulnerabilities or weaknesses (and most importantly, fixes them) that instead of losing face – they will have your support, assistance, and respect.

 Phishing Leadership Conclusion

 The most important idea I want to impart to you as you continue to elevate the security of your company is the difference between the iterative and repetitive program models:

 Iterative = growth through introspection

 Additionally, I want to leave you all with a clear understanding of what needs to be included in your processes and procedures to ensure you achieve buy-in and can affect positive change in your company’s security posture!

-This concludes the leadership-focused blogs in this Phishing For Success series, let your technical teams know we have some fun stuff coming up for them soon!
+This concludes the leadership-focused blogs in this Phishing For Success series, let your technical teams know we have some fun stuff – like our Part 3 & autosneakphish tool.